Permanent Makeup Frequently Asked Questions (FAQs)

 Can I bring a friend/child to my appointment?

 To give you the very best results, I like to provide you with exclusive, undivided attention; therefore I ask that you do not bring a guest into the treatment room as it may lead to distractions.
-There is seating in the reception area where they can comfortably wait for you.
 This is also not a suitable environment for children and the premise does not provide child care during your treatment.

 Where do I start?
 How do I book?
 What are the methods of payment?